Sarah Cuthbert nee Hopkins 1744-1777

 2. A mention on a memorial in the Gillingham Parish Church of St Mary Magdalene (Kent).

 3. The book 'Vestiges of old Madras, 1640-1800: traced from the East India' Volume 3, pages 77, 78, 79, 110, 234, 249, 269, by Henry Davison Love, 1913.

-It looks like Sarah spent much of her life out in Madras, India, where presumably she met her husband Arthur Cuthbert.
-They were married and had children.
+It looks like Sarah spent much of her life out in Madras, India.
+Her sister Amelia married Gen Richard Smith.
+Richard also took a liking to Sarah and she became pregnant.
+This must have caused a few difficulties within the family.
+Sarah could not marry Richard as he was already married to her sister Amelia.
+Her illegitamate daughter was born and they named her Amelia after her aunt.
+Arthur Cuthbert then stepped in and married her and took the child as his own daughter.
 Arthur made lots of money and was able to return to England and purchase Woodcote Manor in Epsom in 1777.
 Sadly, in the same year, Sarah died at the young age of 33 and she is buried at Epsom.

 Vestiges of Old Madras, Vol 3, Page 77.

 Arthur Cuthbert and family are noted, in the consultations of January 1775, as going back to England in a company ship, Speke, commanded by Capt Jeffery Jackson.
 The passengers included, Arthur Cuthbert, his wife, his mother in law and his three children.
 Mr Arthur Cuthbert came to India with Admiral Watson in 1754, was a free merchant from 1763, and in 1771 became an Agent for the Squadron.
 Mrs Phyllis Hopkins was also a passenger.
 Her daughter Sarah had become the wife of Arthur Cuthbert in 1765.